 Lynette Arden has written haiku since completing a World Haiku Club on-line course in 2003.
-Her first book of poetry: A Pause in the Conversation in Friendly St New Poets 15 (Wakefield Press).
+Her first book of poetry was A Pause in the Conversation in Friendly St New Poets 15 (Wakefield Press).

 Her latest book of poetry Travelling Through the Unexpected (Ginninderra Press, 2018) is available through the publisher and online bookstores.
-She co-convenes the Bindii Japanese Genre Poetry Group and is The Australian Haiku Society Representative for SA, a past Vice President of AHS and remains their Web Manager.
+She is a member and past convener of the Bindii Japanese Genre Poetry Group and was The Australian Haiku Society Representative for SA, a past Vice President of AHS and remains their Web Manager.
 Lynette’s website

 Simon Hanson is the author of three collections of poetry; Glowing in the Dark, a collection of free form poems published with Adelaide’s Friendly Street Poets in New Poets 16, an eBook of collaborative rengay with Ron C. Moss titled Ancient Bloodlines and a forthcoming eChapbook of haiku, Desert Stones to be published by Snapshot Press.
 He is currently Secretary to the Australian Haiku Society, writing regular commentaries for the Featured Haiku post on the AHS website.